Skip to main content

 Newer technologies offer a smoother and more responsive UX, often supporting multimedia and graphics-intensive applications seamlessly.
 Terminal Services could not handle the volume of videoconferencing applications and real-time streaming leveraged in today’s modern workplace.

 Microsoft Terminal Services has undoubtedly played a significant role in the evolution of remote desktop solutions.
 However, as the IT landscape has transformed, it is clear more modern and versatile alternatives exist.
-Learn more about the eventual evolution of Azure Virtual Desktop in our next blog in this series that takes a look at Remote Desktop Services (RDS).
+Learn more about the eventual evolution of Azure Virtual Desktop in our next blog in this series, which takes a look at Remote Desktop Services (RDS).